Procedure: Staff representation

 To establish the procedures for staff representation.

-- The framework for staff consultation at the ANU is provided for in the ANU Staff Consultation policy.
+- The framework for staff consultation at the ANU is provided for in the ANU Staff Consultation and organisational change policy.

 - Staff may choose to be represented by suitably qualified representatives, including:

 - a supervisor or manager - either from within their direct reporting line or from elsewhere within the University;

 - a colleague who has experience in mediation or similar skills;

 - a staff member whose role is to assist with staffing matters, such as a Human Resources representative, and Equity and Diversity representative, the Staff Counsellor, or a person from the University's Employment Assistance Program;

 - a member of the University Staff Consultative Committee; or

 - where the staff member is a member of a union, their union representative.

 - There are occasions when staff may wish to be accompanied by a family member.
 Under these circumstances the family member may act as a support person, but may not represent the staff member, unless the staff member is suffering from an illness and is not able to represent themselves.

 - Staff may not request legal representation unless they are directly involved in a formal disciplinary process and the University is considering termination of their employment.